Introduction

 This will actually make the sub-context provided in the <Sub /> component replace the parent context and leak into the <Home /> component.

-leptos::provide_context has a section about shadowing in there docs, the best approach is to use a provider:
+leptos::provide_context has a section about shadowing in their docs.
+The best approach is to use a provider:

 #[component]